MFarkha/my-face-recognition-api/README.md

 - docker-compose down (to remove the containers)

 Required steps before:
-1. Database based on POSTGRES (or any other relational database compatible with knex.js sql builder module) - might be deployed for you: just check 'deployment-*' directories:
+1. Database based on POSTGRES (or any other relational database compatible with knex.js sql builder module) - might be deployed for you (check 'deployment-*' directories).
 Options to create db schema:
 - execute postgres commands manually: createdb 'smart-brain' - to create postgres db